 Medical governance framework

-Our medical governance framework ensures we always apply recognised principles to the discovery, development and marketing of GSK products.
+Our medical governance framework ensures we always apply recognized principles to the discovery, development and marketing of GSK products.
 These principles are:

 - good medical science